We may receive affiliate commissions from some of the links on this site. Learn more

 Distinguishability rule: Your name must be distinguishable on the record from every existing South Dakota business entity, reserved name, and registered foreign entity.

-Enter the core name only.
-Skip “LLC,” “L.L.C.,” and “Limited Liability Company” when you search.
-South Dakota ignores designators when judging distinguishability, so “Mount Rushmore Coffee LLC” and “Mount Rushmore Coffee Inc.” are treated as the same name.
-Searching the core gives you a clean view of conflicts across all entity types.
+Leave off “LLC,” “L.L.C.,” or “Limited Liability Company” on your first pass.
+South Dakota ignores entity designators when judging distinguishability, so “Riverbend Coffee LLC” and “Riverbend Coffee, Inc.” count as the same name for conflict purposes.
+Searching the core word gives you the broadest view of potential conflicts.

 South Dakota LLC Naming Rules